casper-network/docs/source/docs/casper/dapp-dev-guide/contract-dsl/advanced.md

 Once you view the output, you should see that the expanded file is much larger and more complex than the contract we viewed a moment ago.
 The DSL does a fantastic job of abstracting all this boilerplate code away from the development process.

 You usually do not need to generate the expanded code.
 When the Rust compiler encounters each of the macros, it expands the code in place.
-The resultant expanded code is then compiled to a WASM binary, which can then be deployed to the blockchain.
+The resultant expanded code is then compiled to a Wasm binary, which can then be deployed to the blockchain.

 Also, keep in mind that once you have expanded and changed the generated code, you should remove the macros from the project configuration before saving the changes and building it.